[wpseo_breadcrumb]

 Cushions are measured by two values:

-The density or weight per cubic foot of polyurethane foam.
-The higher the number the more it weighs.
+Cushion density is the weight per cubic foot of polyurethane foam.

 Foam that has a density of 1.8 contains 1.8 lbs of foam per cubic foot.